Image: ShutterStock

 Potential Risks Of Shellfish While Breastfeeding

 If you have a family history of food allergy, consult your doctor before including shellfish in your diet during breastfeeding.
-If you are allergic to seafood and especially shellfish, you may notice your feeding baby to develop some allergic symptoms including:
+If you are allergic to seafood and especially shellfish, you and/or your nursing baby may develop allergic reactions, which could include symptoms like (4):

 - Skin rashes